jbendtsen/pistachio/readme.md

 ![example.png](example.png)

+Pistachio is an application launcher for Unix-based systems that employ the X11 window manager.
+It lets the user run any program in /usr/bin or launch any file with their associated program, as specified by the configuration (see below).
+When the user types into the window that appears at launch, suggestions that match the typed text appear.
+These suggestions can be navigated using the Up/Down arrow keys, and be selected to run using the Return key.

 ## Configuration
 Upon launching pistachio, it looks for the configuration file `~/.config/pistachio/configuration`.
 If not found, it will create a new config file at that location with the default program options.